bksuh/habitat_interact/README.md

 # Habitat Data Collector

 **Habitat Data Collector** is a standalone simulation application built on top of [Habitat-Sim](https://github.com/facebookresearch/habitat-sim) and [Habitat-Lab](https://github.com/facebookresearch/habitat-lab).
-It supports scene loading, object insertion/removal, ROS2 output, and data recording.
-This tool is designed for collecting and testing datasets for robot perception, navigation, and mapping tasks.
+It also allows researchers to customize their own object settings within Habitat-Sim and create dynamic scenes.
+It supports scene loading, object insertion/removal, ROS2 output (pose, RGBD stream), and data recording.
+This tool is designed for collecting and testing datasets for robot perception, navigation, and mapping tasks in both static and dynamic scenes.

----

-## 📝 TODO

-- [x] **Write documentation for configuration and dataset format**
-  - [x] Explain the structure and usage of `config/habitat_data_collector.yaml`
-  - [x] Describe expected dataset directory structure (scene, object assets, etc.)

-- [ ] **Write usage guide**
-  - [ ] Basic usage and how to launch the simulator
-  - [ ] Interactions: object picking, placing, and removing
-  - [ ] How to record data and where it's saved
-  - [ ] How to save and replay a scene setup
-  - [ ] How to random navigate and receive and follow a navigation route

-- [ ] **Add illustrations**
-  - [ ] Add a demo video or animated GIF showing typical usage
-  - [ ] Include example screenshots of the simulator running

----

 ## 📦 Environment Setup

-> 🖥️ This setup is tested on **Ubuntu 22.04** with **Python 3.10** env.
+> 🖥️ This setup is tested on **Ubuntu 22.04** with **Python 3.10**.

 ### 1. Clone the repository with submodules